College of Health Sciences and Human Services

 Additional Information:

-• CSUMB no longer supports Alumni email addresses, therefore all applicants including those expected to graduate shortly are encouraged to apply with a NON-CSUMB email address to prevent any disruption in communication.
+• CSUMB no longer supports Alumni email addresses, therefore, all applicants, including those expected to graduate shortly, are encouraged to apply with a NON-CSUMB email address to prevent any disruption in communication.

 • Social work-related experience is an important factor in the evaluation of applicants.
 An ideal applicant will have a minimum of two years or approximately 2,000 hours of social work-related experience.

 • The course schedule accommodates working students.
-Classes are offered in the following time blocks 1-3:50 pm, 4-6:50 pm, & 7-9:50 pm, with 960 hours of field education.
+Classes are offered in the following time blocks 1-3:50 pm, 4-6:50 pm, & 7-9:50 pm, with 960 hours of practicum education.

 • The MSW Program does not give course credit for work or life experience.